freia-lab/e3-hnoss/plc/README.txt

   There is a safety valve there but it would be better to keep FV500 open for some time until the temperature of the He (TT500) will almost reach the ambient temperature.
 PLC_Cryostat_2025_01_03-1.zip - KG - Added logic for keeping FV500 open under the condition that CV5202 is closed and TT500 < 200 K
+PLC_Cryostat_2025_01_03-2.zip - KG - Added logic for transferring accumulated volume from FT551 and FT552 to Epics.
+Added also automatic reset of the accumulated volume every time SQ0 is started (to keep the total volume small enough in order to preserve the accuracy of about 1-e-4 m3).
+  Modified funtion blocks FC380 and FC480.
+The accumulated volume is returned in sRealRdV field of the FT55* structure.

 ============================================================================================================